Skip to Main Content

 Proposals can be submitted by UC Merced faculty (senate and non-senate).
 Applicants may submit as an individual or a team.

 The UC Merced academic appointee must be the instructor of record teaching an undergraduate or graduate level course in the semester for which the funding is requested.
-This call for proposals (fall 2023) is for courses to be taught in spring 2024.
-Note: Another call will be issued in spring 2024 for summer and fall 2024 courses.
+This call for proposals (fall 2024) is for courses to be taught in spring 2025.

 ---